laike9m/Cyberbrain/docs/Development.md

 - `make proto_compile`

-   Generate language specific code for proto.
-Run it after you've changed any `.proto` file.
+   Run it after you've changed any `.proto` file generate language specific code for proto.
+Only